Dan Lurie: Biography

 Lurie was born in New York, New York, graduated from Samuel J. Tilden High School and later moved to North Woodmere on Long Island where he lived until age 90.
 A world-class bodybuilder in the 1940s, Lurie won numerous titles in the Mr. America competitions.
 In 1948, he established the International Federation of Body Builders and later went on to create The World Body Building Guild.
 In the 1950s he went on to star as "Sealtest Dan, The Muscle Man" in a long-running CBS TV series called The Sealtest Big Top.

-Throughout his career, Lurie had a long-standing and well-known rivalry with his former business partner, Joe Weider.
-As a magazine publisher, bodybuilding trainer and contest promoter, Lurie also had well publicized relationships with Arnold Schwarzenegger and Lou Ferrigno.
-These relationships both ended in litigation; the details of which were controversially detailed in Lurie's 2009 book Heart of Steel, to which Regis Philbin contributed a foreword.
-Throughout his colorful career, Lurie honored and befriended many Hollywood stars such as Mae West, Steve Reeves and Clint Eastwood.
+Throughout his career, Lurie had a rivalry with his former business partner, Joe Weider.
+As a magazine publisher, bodybuilding trainer and contest promoter, Lurie also had well publicized relationships with Arnold Schwarzenegger and Lou Ferrigno; these relationships ended in litigation; the details of which were controversially detailed in Lurie's 2009 book Heart of Steel, for which Regis Philbin contributed a foreword.
+Lurie befriended many Hollywood stars such as Mae West, Steve Reeves and Clint Eastwood.
 In the course of his career in the fitness realm from the 1940s through the year 2000, Lurie owned and operated numerous Dan Lurie Gyms and Health Clubs in New York and Miami Beach that attracted celebrities and bodybuilders alike.
 Sylvester Stallone famously trained at one of them.